 Cooke City (Montana) is only three miles east of Silver Gate and four miles from the Northeast Yellowstone entrance.
 This is where the road ends in the winter making it a haven for snowmobile adventure enthusiasts.
 In the summer, this little town is buzzing with people driving through the Beartooth Highway (open only during summer months), which is considered by many to be one of the most scenic drives in the US.
 We agree, and if you are visiting during summer, consider driving into the park through the Beartooth Highway for some of the most spectacular alpine views in the country.

 The cabin is suited for a maximum of five people, as it has one bedroom and one loft (turned into a bedroom for three).
 The immaculate interior is cozy and inviting.
+One of the best great log cabin rentals near Yellowstone that you’ll find.

 That deck is perfect for watching pine martens scrambling around in the trees!